 Mirajkar N.S. and Gebhart C.J.
 ‘Molecular epidemiology of global Brachyspira hyodysenteriae isolates’.
 Poster presentation, CVM Points of Pride Research Day, University of Minnesota, Saint Paul, U.S.A.
 2013.

-MnDRIVE Global Food Supply Initiative Graduate Research Fellowship 2014-2015, awarded by the MnDRIVE, University of Minnesota, U.S.A.
+MnDRIVE Global Food Supply Initiative Graduate Research Fellowship 2014-2015, University of Minnesota, U.S.A.

 Travel Award for two oral presentations at the 6th International Conference on Colonic Spirochaetal Infections in U.K., provided by the VMED program, College of Veterinary Medicine, University of Minnesota, U.S.A.

 J. Lindsay Oaks Best Student Bacteriology Award, 56th Annual Conference of the American Association of Veterinary Laboratory Diagnosticians, San Diego, U.S.A., 2013.